abs0lut3pwn4g3/RTB-CTF-Framework/README.md

   </a>
 </p>

-A lightweight, easy to deploy CTF framework (in Flask) for HackTheBox style machines.
+A fast, efficient and lightweight (~100 KB) Capture The Flag framework (in Flask) inspired by the [HackTheBox](https://hackthebox.eu/) platform.

-The main purpose of this project is to serve as a scoring engine and CTF manager.
+The 100 second elevator-pitch is that: A Capture The Flag framework; one that is fast yet feature packed, efficient thus scalable, lightweight (insert some more pro developer adjectives) and customizable to your organization's brand while not emptying your bank A/C.

 **Want to see it in action?**